Aayusha2055/sheenycare/_posts/2020-10-10-how-to-determine-my-skin-type.md

 Such skin experince the most breakout among all other skin types.
 An AHA/BHA pore clearing exfoliants either in clarifying toners or peels must be used to effectively unclog pores and reduce breakouts.

 # Skin Care Tip For Oily Skin

-For oily skin, products with mineral oil, petrolatum and alcohol based should be avoilded.
-Any product that doesn't claim to be non-comodogenic should be avoided.
-Hence, while choosing products, one should always choose the "non-comodogenic" ones, which would not clog pores.
+If you have oily skin, products with mineral oil, petrolatum, and alcohol based should be avoided.
+Also, while choosing products, one should always choose the “non-comedogenic” ones, which would not clog pores.

-Oil free moisturisers work great for such skin types.
+Oil-free moisturizers work great for such skin types.
 Chemical exfoliators tend to be gentle and they unclog the pores, hence, minimize breakouts.
-Clay masks also soothes the inflamation and controles the oil in the skin.
+Clay masks also soothe the inflammation and control the oil in the skin.

 Also, cleanse your skin twice a day rather than over-cleaning as drying out your pores can cause them to produce even more oil.